consulo/consulo-dev.github.io/docs/basics/indexing_and_psi_stubs/stub_indexes.md

 A stub index is a class which extends `AbstractStubIndex`.
 In the most common case, when the key type is `String`, you use a more specific base class, namely `StringStubIndexExtension`.
-Stub index implementation classes are registered in the `consulo.stubIndex` extension point.
+Stub index implementation classes are registered by annotating them with `@ExtensionImpl`.

 To put data into an index, you implement the method `IStubElementType.indexStub()`.
 This method accepts an `IndexSink` as a parameter and puts in the index ID and the key for each index in which the element should be stored.